-2 Then the high priest and the chief of the Jews informed him against Paul, and besought him,
+2 Then the high priest and the chief of the Jews informed him against Paul, and besought him, that he himself would depart shortly thither.

 3 And desired favour against him, that he would send for him to Jerusalem, laying wait in the way to kill him.